 The main attraction for those tourists finding themselves here is to visit Isla Del Sol, a rocky island scattered with ruins and home to approximately 800 families.
 Our two-hour boat ride to the ‘Island of the Sun’ was spent chatting to an Irish couple who were on a round-the-world trip.
 This would be the most enjoyable part of the whole excursion.
 From the moment we debarked until the second we re-boarded every single one of these 800 inhabitants swarmed us for money like bees in a hive.
 This was not in an amiable and affable way either but in the sheer greed for Boliviano, the currency we had now converted to.
 Checkpoints were positioned along the main trail that cleaved the landscape, each with the goal of swindling cash from ignorant tourists.
 Revolting the ‘Gringo Tax’ we simply marched on, uncurbed by the toll operators.
 A Spaniard who followed closely behind could be heard shouting furiously at the locals when they also asked him for payment.
 All in all, I cannot see the attraction of Isla Del Sol.
 People aside, the landscape is barren and desolate.
 The dusty track is bordered by nothing but rocks and sand, and vegetation fails to grow dense in such a dry environment.

-Where is the biggest shithole that you’ve ever had the displeasure of visiting?
-Comment below and help other travellers dodge the holes and traps which you’ve been unfortunate enough to fall into.
+Where is the biggest shithole that you've ever had the displeasure of visiting?
+Send us a message and help other travellers dodge the holes and traps which you've been unfortunate enough to fall into.